typedoc2md/docusaurus-example/README.md

 This repository contains an example setup of using Typedoc with the [docusaurus-plugin-typedoc](https://typedoc-plugin-markdown.org/plugins/docusaurus).

+Please note this is just an example directory structure.
+You would most likely want to organise your docusaurus project into a separate website directory on a real project.

 ## View Example

 You can view the published build on the [demo website](https://docusaurus-plugin-typedoc-example-docs-website.vercel.app).